 - Avoid touching your face with unwashed hands.
 Germs are often spread when a person touches something that is contaminated with germs and then touches his or her eyes, nose, or mouth.

-- It’s important to keep a safe space between yourself and other people who are not from your household.
-To practice social or physical distancing, please stay at least 6 feet from other people who are not from your household in both indoor and outdoor spaces.
+- If you have not been vaccinated, the CDC recommends that you stay at least 6 feet from other people who are not from your household in both indoor and outdoor spaces.

 When to Stay Home